dimitriskokoretsis/qPCR.CFX.process/README.md

 ### Process real-time qPCR results

-To process the imported results, load the `qpcr.CFX.process` package and feed the primary data to the `qPCR_analysis_wrap` function.
+To process the imported results, load the `qPCR.CFX.process` package and feed the primary data to the `qPCR_analysis_wrap` function.
 This will perform the whole processing in one go.
 Set the arguments `refgene` to the name of your reference gene and `control` to the name of your